abderraouf-adjal/ArduinoSpritzCipher/README.txt

   WIPE_AFTER_USAGE is defined by default.

 WIPE_AFTER_USAGE_PARANOID
-  If defined, Any variable will be wiped if it contain a bit or more of spritz state such as temporary variables in a swap function or a user data.
+  If defined, Any variable will be wiped if it contains a bit or more of spritz state such as temporary variables in a swap function or an user data.
-  Note that variables that contain a data length will not be wiped.
+  Internal variables that contain data length will not be wiped.
   If defined, WIPE_AFTER_USAGE and SAFE_TIMING_CRUSH will be defined automatically.
   WIPE_AFTER_USAGE_PARANOID is defined by default.